-As a leader, do you think you have time in your schedule to ask for input and decision-making help from your employees?
+As a leader, do you think you have time in your schedule to ask for input and decision-making help from your people?
 Most leaders sincerely believe it takes too much time and effort to adopt a more participative, process-oriented leadership style.

 This type of thinking results in millions of employees throughout America who are …

-- Unaware of the company’s purpose statement (If there is one.),
+- Unaware of the company’s purpose statement (If there is one)

-- Unaware of what the organization’s goals are,
+- Unaware of what the organization’s goals are

-- Unclear about what is expected of them,
+- Unclear about what is expected of them

-- Uncertain about others’ perceptions as to how well they’ve been doing,
+- Uncertain about others’ perceptions as to how well they’ve been doing

 - Uninformed about what degrees of freedom they have to pursue improvements